BuildOnViction/docs/docs/masternode/tomox-sdk.md

 **Error: Cannot get tokens or pairs**

 You need to wait for until your fullnode pass the block number that you registered your relayer to see the pairs.

+In another case, might you setup TomoX-SDK backend incorrectly.
+You need to make sure that `exchange_address` in `config/config.yaml` file is your DEX coinbase.